reidbraswell1/notes/overview/README.md

    * @RequestMapping on Method HttpServletRequest, HttpServletResponse
    * @Configuration (for a configuration class)
    * @ComponentScan({ "com.yourpackagename" }) (for a configuration class)
+* Annotation Based Configuration
    * Web Initializer Class extends AbstractAnnotationConfigDispatcherServletInitializer